nrjdalal/use-tracking/README.md

 [![npm version](https://img.shields.io/npm/v/use-tracking)](https://www.npmjs.com/package/use-tracking)
 [![npm downloads](https://img.shields.io/npm/dm/use-tracking)](https://www.npmjs.com/package/use-tracking)

 `use-tracking` is a custom React hook designed to enable simple and effective event tracking within your applications.
-It is especially useful for tracking user interactions like page views and click events, providing an easy way to collect analytics data.
+It is especially useful for tracking user interactions like page views and click events, and it provides an easy way to collect analytics data.

-> If you find this package useful, please consider [Starring on GitHub](https://rdt.li/use-tracking-hook)!
+> If you find this package useful, please consider [starring it on GitHub](https://rdt.li/use-tracking-hook)!
 Your support motivates further development and improvements.

 ## Features

-- Track page views with a unique session ID.
+- Track page views with a unique session ID
-- Record click events on customizable HTML tags.
+- Record click events on customizable HTML tags
-- Send event data to any specified action handler, including logging to the console during development.
+- Send event data to any specified action handler, including logging to the console during development
-- Customize tracking attributes to ignore or include as needed.
+- Customize tracking attributes to ignore or include as needed

 ## Installation

+Install via Bun:

 ```bash
 bun add use-tracking
 ```

-or using npm:
+Or using npm:

 ```bash
 npm install use-tracking